5.5 Working with Extracted Spectra

 Changing the Default Background Regions

-The details of how the background regions are specified are described in Section 3.4.2.
+Details of how the background regions are specified are described in Section 3.4.2.
 Two background regions are offset by amounts that are tabulated in the 1-D extraction table.
 This file also specifies the angle by which regions of constant wavelength are shifted as a function of offset.
 These values can be changed by adjusting parameters of the x1d task.
 The bk1size and bk2size parameters give the width of each background region, bk1offst and bk2offst give the offset from the center of the extraction region, and the bktilt parameter specifies the angle by which the background region at a given wavelength is offset.
 Leaving any of these parameters at the default INDEF value will cause the task to use the appropriate defaults from the 1-D extraction table.
 Note that users should rarely if ever have a reason to change the bktilt parameter.

 Changing the Interpolation of the Background Values

-The default of backord=0 which is implemented in the XTRACTAB for all modes, averages the values measured in the two background regions at each wavelength.
-In some cases, (e.g., other objects or detector artifacts contaminate one or both background regions), it might be desirable to chose asymmetrical offsets for the two background regions (bk1offst bk2offst).
+The default of backord=0, which is implemented in the XTRACTAB for all modes, averages the values measured in the two background regions at each wavelength.
+In some cases (e.g., other objects or detector artifacts contaminate one or both background regions) it might be desirable to chose asymmetrical offsets for the two background regions (bk1offst bk2offst).
 Setting backord=1 would then interpolate between those two regions rather than taking a simple average.
-However, if both background regions were offset in the same direction, (this is the default for the E1 and E2 aperture positions where bk1offst=-300 and bk2offstT=-320), setting backord=1 would extrapolate the measured values.
-In such a case it may usually be better to leave backord=0, and just average the two regions.
+However, if both background regions were offset in the same direction (this is the default for the E1 and E2 aperture positions where bk1offst=-300 and bk2offstT=-320) setting backord=1 would extrapolate the measured values.
+In such a case it may usually be better to leave backord=0 and just average the two regions.

 TDS, CTE, and BZS Corrections